Daniel and Pamella DeVos Center for Interprofessional Health

 - The simulation center conducted more than 2,000 events with more than 6,000 students in the 2020-21 academic year.

 - Nearly 600 hours of video were recorded for students and faculty to review, critique, and debrief in their simulated learning experience.
-This represents a 100% increase in use of the simulation center in the past decade.
+The simulation center use has doubled in the past decade.

 - Grand Valley is the top provider of health science professionals in West Michigan and is a primary talent pipeline for the state.